-TYPES OF CASINOS IN NEW YORK
+TYPES OF CASINOS IN NEW YORK STATE

 There are four different types of casinos in New York: regular Class III casinos (such as those found in Nevada and New Jersey); Class III Indian casinos; Class II Indian casinos; and pari-mutuel casinos.
 There are some distinct differences among these New York casinos and they are explained below.

 Make sure you keep checking in to keep track of any new casinos in New York.

 There are four regular Class III casinos in New York state.
 All of these New York casinos offer regular table games, such as: blackjack, roulette, craps and baccarat, as well as slots and video poker.
 See a list of slot machine payback percentages for all regular casinos in New York